 1- Wall cabinet, spice pull out or an appliance garage too close to the cooktop or range

-- Range too close to the window
+2- Range too close to the window

-- Range or cooktop on the end of the run
+3- Range or cooktop on the end of the run

+4- The deadly cousin or number 2 and 3.
 A range next to the exterior kitchen door for all the reasons listed in 2 and in 3.

 Usually this tends to be customer driven.
 Out of the need to create storage space literally everywhere in their kitchen, cabinets get put in places where someone leaning or bending over unsuspectingly can stand up and fracture their skull.
 I actually know of a contractor that fractured his skull this way and is now blind.

-Placing cabinets with moldings approaching but not reaching the ceiling can create a space that is impossible to clean and yet accumulates over time inches of dust, dead skin, and dust mites.
+Placing cabinets with moldings approaching but not reaching the ceiling can create a space that is impossible to clean.
+Over time it accumulates inches of dust, dead skin, and dust mites.
 This could cause potentially fatal health reactions to those sensitive.
 I have seen where this is done intentionally to create a “shadow line” on the ceiling.
 Once you get 3 or less inches from the ceiling, you must go all the way.

-Customers must have GFCI outlets within 4 feet of their sink but if they have an electric range with spiral coil heating elements and the kitchen designer places the range too close to the stainless steel sink, the 110 volt outlet issue will be benign in comparison to the 220 volt range, sink, and water shocker.
+Customers must have GFCI outlets within 4 feet of their sink but if they have an electric range with spiral coil heating elements and the kitchen designer places the range too close to the stainless-steel sink, the 110-volt outlet issue could be benign in comparison to the 220 volt range, sink, and water shocker.

 “Beware the ides of March”